jason-weirather/AlignQC/README.md

 Results are in example_data

-See basic stats
+See basic stats, error patterns, and more

 ![Basic stats](https://i.imgur.com/oHgEM6t.png)

-Error patterns

 ![Error patterns](https://i.imgur.com/pIG0W0F.png)

-And more

 ##### What you can do